-We have entered into an investors' rights agreement dated September 18, 2014, as amended on October 1, 2015, or the Registration Rights Agreement, with certain of our shareholders.
+We have entered into an investors' rights agreement dated September 18, 2014, as amended on October 1, 2015 and on April 12, 2016, or the Registration Rights Agreement, with certain of our shareholders.
 The Registration Rights Agreement provides that certain holders of our ordinary shares have the right to demand that we file a registration statement or request that their ordinary shares be covered by a registration statement that we are otherwise filing.
 Any registration rights with respect to this offering have been waived.
 The registration rights are described in more detail under "Description of Share Capital-Registration Rights."
+All rights under the Registration Rights Agreement, other than the registration rights, will terminate upon the closing of this offering.